rkolias/awsome/README.md

 		...
 	}

-Create a `UploadDocumentBuilder` and add and remove documents:
+Create a `UploadDocumentsBuilder` and add and remove documents:

 	UploadDocumentsBuilder<MyDocument> builder = new UploadDocumentsBuilder<>();